 Will Medicare Place Direct Penalties on Nursing Homes?

-Like the penalties for hospitals, Congress is considering penalties for skilled nursing facilities (SNFs) which have above-average rehospitalizations.
-If adopted, a major result will be giving SNFs a strong incentive to decline admission to the frailest patients, who need them most.
+Like the penalties for hospitals, Congress penalizes skilled nursing facilities (SNFs) which have above-average rehospitalizations, starting October 2018.
+A major result will be giving SNFs a strong incentive to decline admission to the frailest patients, who need them most.
+Starting October 2019, Medicare will stop paying SNFs based on services they provide to patients, but will pay based on how sick the patients are.

 Even without the penalty, "Medically complex patients ... can be hard to place" (MedPAC 6/07 p.
 208 ).
 Some SNFs are "selective about the SNF patients they admit" (3/12 p.195) choosing those with "lower severity of illness" (6/07 p.204).